 - Customer retention or churn rate

-2. Does the metric tie back to your business goals?
+2. Do the metrics tie back to your business goals?

 You will also want to track metrics relating to how your efforts build, promote, and support your product relates to your company’s objectives.